New examples of writing discussions, between Ruth and Naomi, and also between Ruth and Boaz.

 2 And Ruth the Moabitess said to Na′omi, “Let me go to the field, and glean among the ears of grain after him in whose sight I shall find favor.”
 And she said to her, “Go, my daughter.”
 (Ruth 2 RSV, etc.)

 Why is this a writing discussion?
 Well, Ruth needed an identification document to show who she was, and that she belonged to the Bethlehem community.
-That would give her access to the fields around the city.
+That would give her access to the fields around the village.
 Naomi replied “Go, my daughter.”
 And certainly she put her sign or seal under the words.
 With this, Ruth could now go reaping grain in the fields, and she arrived at the field of Boaz.

 Documentation: writing discussion